PdxCodeGuild/advjs-curriculum/week-8/chatroom7.md

 * You will probably not want to run the create-react-app in watch/dev mode.
 Look at [CRA's deployment docs](https://create-react-app.dev/docs/deployment/)
   * You will need to make sure you are serving the static files
+  * [This tutorial](https://daveceddia.com/deploy-react-express-app-heroku/) walks through how to set that up with Heroku
 * Make sure to setup MongoDB.
 You could consider using a separate service for this.
   * Heroku will require a separate service, as it is not a VPS so you cannot simply run `mongod` like you would in a VPS.
     * [mLab MongoDB](https://devcenter.heroku.com/articles/mongolab) should work well for this